 With the Stores library built, I could shift my attention back to the brand libraries.
 I began by developing the typography and color pallet, followed by designing sticker sheets for both.
 Then, I proceeded to build out the components, which ranged from simple to complex, always using accessibility standards.

 Due to the large number of components in the library, it became difficult for designers, including myself, to remember all of their names.
 Figma's built-in list of items and search feature are two ways to search, but for the more visually-oriented designers, I created a sticker sheet that contained instances of all components in alphabetical order.
 They can simply copy and paste these components into their work file.
 As it turned out, this sticker sheet proved to be the most popular of the three methods for finding components.

 7. House cleaning

 We had several places where documentation was stored and when you have multiple sources of truth with some not updated, people will not trust your design system.
-My awesome boss, Justine Luis, really had to fight for a better solution, and was ZeroHeight.
+My manager really had to fight for a better solution, and that was ZeroHeight.
 ZeroHeight allowed us to document the guidelines for using the components, the color palette, and the typography and examples of how the guidelines have been applied in practice.
 ZeroHeight also made component updated easy as they allow instances of the master Figma component within their files.
 Update Figma, ZeroHeight is updated.

 During the interview process, I discovered that some of our designers lacked the necessary knowledge to use the components in our library, as well as the typography and color palette.
 Additionally, they were not familiar with many of Figma's features.
 To address this issue, I created and led the team to developed onboarding documents and video tutorials that covered topics such as the Design Systems Handoff, Terms & Conditions, Customizing a Component, Swapping Branded Components, and Component Fix.
 I delegated this task to my colleagues and was extremely pleased with the high-quality work they delivered.